 For the future, the Mac and iPad app are planned to be largely equal in terms of usage and functionality.
 This was recently discussed on The Omni Show, a podcast created by the developers (relevant episode.)

-On the iPhone, there are completely different conditions when it comes to a perfect design, than on the iPad.
-While many people try to effectively work and structure tasks on the iPad, the iPhone should excel at different workflows.
+On the iPhone, there are entirely different conditions when it comes to a perfect design than on the iPad.
+While many people might try to work and structure tasks on the iPad, the iPhone should excel at a different set of workflows.

-Namely, browsing tasks, quickly looking up something relevant; and most importantly: a good quick adding of new tasks.
+Namely, browsing tasks, quickly looking up something relevant; and most importantly: an excellent way of quickly adding new tasks.

 The iPhone version of OmniFocus comes with one more thing; Apple Watch, of course.

 The watch complication is clear and easy to understand – showing the next due tasks.

 The app has quite some functionality compared to many other Watch apps, which are usually more of an afterthought.